-The owner of an s-corporation is quickly introduced to some very complicated tax issues.
-The s-corporation has “flow-through taxation”.
-This means the s-corporation itself generally pays no income taxes.
-The s-corporation files its own tax return, but its shareholder owners report and pay the taxes on the owners’ personal tax returns.
-But these shareholders may also be required to pay themselves a salary if they are also employees or otherwise perform services for the corporation.
+Owners of s-corporations are quickly introduced to some fairly complex tax issues.
+An s-corporation has “flow-through taxation”.
+This means the s-corporation itself generally pays no income taxes for its income, but its stockholders do.
+The s-corporation files its own tax return.
+That tax return generates a K1 that’s given to its shareholders and its shareholders report and pay the taxes on the shareholders’ personal tax returns.
+But the shareholders may also be required to pay themselves a salary if they are also employees or otherwise perform services for the corporation.

 A major benefit of an s-corporation that’s unavailable to the owner of a sole-proprietorship or partnership is that “distributions” from the s-corporation to the owner, while still taxable as income, are not considered salary.
 Thus, they will generally not be considered income for purposes of employment taxes.
 Some corporations and shareholders have abused this benefit by not providing any salary to shareholders in order to relieve the shareholder of any employment tax liabilities.
 The IRS realizes some choose to make excessive distributions, rather than treat these amounts as salaries, and the IRS will audit companies when the amounts appear abusive.